ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: aperture_time_units

-    Specifies the units of the NIDCPOWER_ATTR_APERTURE_TIME attribute for the channel configuration. for information about supported devices.
+    Specifies the units of the :py:data:`nidcpower.Session.aperture_time` property for the channel configuration. for information about supported devices.
     Refer to the Aperture Time topic in the NI DC Power Supplies and SMUs Help for more information about  how to configure your measurements and for information about valid values.
-    Default Value: NIDCPOWER_VAL_SECONDS
+    Default Value: :py:data:`~nidcpower.ApertureTimeUnits.SECONDS`

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the